marcozardo/patterns/fabric/Antimony_Converter/system.md

   **Example:**

-  as before, the Amtimony model example still includes other structural blocks besides the `// Compartments and Species:` section.
-These additional blocks are shown for context and will be defined in later rules
+  as before, the Amtimony model example **still includes other structural blocks** besides the `// Compartments and Species:` section.
+These additional blocks are shown **for context** and will be defined later.

   Input: